Beginner Coding Project: Python & Harry Potter

 Looking up your coding questions is one of the best ways to learn!

 Another great way to learn is from an experienced coder or instructor.
-Juni CS instructors like Bianca work closely with students ages 8-18, and are specially trained to adapt to each child's unique learning style, pace, and interests.
+Juni's computer science instructors like Bianca work closely with students ages 8-18, and are specially trained to adapt to each child's unique learning style, pace, and interests.